BS, University of Dayton

 I have sung classical choral music for years with local groups, as well as the Berkshire Choral International and at Carnegie Hall.
 My newest music skill is singing Cabaret for community organizations.
 Sometimes my vocal lessons take me to Don’t Tell Mama’s in New York City.

-I have been active in many local community organization including the New Canaan Community Foundation and Stratton Mountain Foundation.
+I have been active in many local community organizations including the New Canaan Community Foundation and Stratton Mountain Foundation.
 I enjoy outdoor activities with my family and seven grandchildren.
 I cannot believe that I still get to enjoy the outcome of launching HTG over 23 years ago and find happiness in knowing how many families the firm has been able to help with meeting their goals.

 Please contact me below if you would like to schedule a call, video conference or meeting to discuss your needs and the services that HTG offers.